 Was observation made of all essential staff that came in contact with suspected Ebola patient to take precautionary measure?
 Yes.

-Proportion of health care facility and emergency medical services (EMS) workers in PPE, or those that makes contact with suspected Ebola Patient.
+Proportion of health care facility and emergency medical services (EMS) workers in personal protective equipment (PPE) or those that make contact with suspected Ebola Patient.
 100% (Goal: 100%)

-Proportion of UK health care facility and Lexington Fire emergency medical services (EMS) workers in PPE, or those that makes contact with suspected Ebola Patient.
+Proportion of UK Healthcare facility and Lexington Fire EMS workers in PPE, or those that make contact with suspected Ebola Patient.
 3 (Goal: =< 3)

-Proportion of UK emergency department staff trained at least annually in infection control and safety.
+Proportion of UK's ED staff trained at least annually in infection control and safety.
 100% (Goal: 100%)

-Proportion of UK intensive care unit staff trained at least annually in infection control and safety.
+Proportion of UK ICU staff trained at least annually in infection control and safety.
 100% (Goal: 100%)

 Purpose

-The purpose of this report is to analyze response results, identify strengths to be maintained and built upon, identify potential areas for further improvement, and support development of corrective actions based upon findings from the Region 5 Ebola Transport Exercise – “Bluegrass Ebola Response.”
+The purpose of this report is to analyze response results, identify strengths to be maintained and built upon, identify potential areas for further improvement, and support development of corrective actions based upon findings from the Ebola Transport Exercise – “Bluegrass Ebola Response.”

 Objectives